AramZS/devblog/src/posts/projects/context-pages/day-5.md

 Ok, the Archive.is stuff isn't working for no clear reason.
 Let's step back and try Archive.org.
 I want to first standardize to a single set of finalized meta values.
 I built a function to find the right values moving down priorities from `metadata` to OpenGraph to JSON-LD, with JSON-LD (where there) being the most likely to have accurate metadata.

-Ok, let's look at Web Arcvhive documentation
+Ok, let's look at Web Archive documentation

 - https://blog.archive.org/2017/01/25/see-something-save-something/
 - https://github.com/ArchiveTeam